A Generally Covariant Model of Spacetime as a 4-Brane in 4+1 Flat Dimensions: Proposed Lagrangian Density

-where we emphasize $\phi^5 = \c$.
-We can find the metric explicitly in terms of the scalar fields.
-Note that these equations do not contain any derivatives of the metric, so the Lagrangian density we use has no curvature.
-While not the most usual, this approach is viable.
-The metric solved is
+where $C$ is a dimensionless constant.
+We thus can find the metric explicitly in terms of the scalar fields.
+Also note that these equations point to a zero total energy-momentum tensor for the entire universe.
+This is a significant assumption related to the foundation of our theory and has been explored before\cite{rosen94, johri95}.